kiba/Writings/atg/chp6_diplomacy.md

 Parkinson got in a car with the CIA.
 Then he was dropped in town.
 From there, Parkinson made the first of many calls for taxi.
 He trained for this back on his Earth, zip-zagging across a state to ensure that he couldn't be traced back so easily.

 Some hours later, he was already in his fourth ride.
 Parkinson saw the future, and the future didn't seem to be a foreign country.
 Looking out the window doesn't seem to suggest much change at all.
-He knew that gay marriage was approved by the court, and there was a black president in charge, but those changes can be seen miles away in nineteen ninety-eight.
+He knew that gay marriage was judged constitutional by the court, and there was a black president in charge, but those changes can be seen miles away in nineteen ninety-eight.
 Some conservatives might be aghast, but one might argue that's inevitable progress.

 Nonetheless, it will still be a strange experience.